) to provide the programming model known from .NET XAML and

 - The view model and the view are connected using KnockoutJS bindings

-- Possible to load sub views declaratively and pass parameters to it (one-way and two-way bindings possible)
+- Possible to load sub views declaratively and pass parameters to it (one-way and two-way bindings)

 - Possible to instantiate multiple instances of the same view

-- No "page built-up flickering" by displaying the view not until every sub view has been loaded
+- No "page build-up flickering" by displaying a view not until every sub view has been loaded

-- Automatically called onNavigateTo, loaded, destroy and other
+- The framework automatically calls onNavigateTo, loaded, destroy and other

 - More maintainable and understandable code by enforcing structure and conventions

-- The resulting application is component based (programming in packages)
+- The resulting application is component based and different application areas can be grouped in

 - Support for GUI